With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreLutheran Social Services Findlay Office is one of mental health facilities in Findlay, Ohio, located at 1701 Tiffin Avenue, 45840 zip code.
 Lutheran Social Services Findlay Office provides outpatient treatment.
-Lutheran Social Services Findlay Office provides cognitive behavioral therapy, couples/family therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Lutheran Social Services Findlay Office provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Additional services provided at Lutheran Social Services Findlay Office include assertive community treatment and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.